jilliangmeehan/summer-farah/_includes/bio.md

-Summer Farah is a poet and editor of Palestinian heritage.
-She co-writes the biweekly newsletter [Letters to Summer](https://letterstosummer.com).
-Contact her at [summerisfarah@gmail.com](mailto:summerisfarah@gmail.com).
+Summer Farah is a Palestinian American poet and editor.
+She co-writes the biweekly newsletter [Letters to Summer](https://letterstosummer.com) and is a 2019 RAWI WHAAS fellow.
+Her work has been published in Mizna, LitHub, hooligan mag, and other places.
+You can contact her at [summerisfarah@gmail.com](mailto:summerisfarah@gmail.com).